Cost & reliability

 I implement alongside your team, document everything, and leave you able to run it without me.

-Chatter is a privacy-first encrypted messenger I'm building on the side — one Rust client (Slint) that runs on Linux, Windows, and Android today, with iOS and macOS planned, on a Go backend with Signal Protocol end-to-end encryption.
-It's still in development, but it's how I stay hands-on across the whole stack, from cryptography to deployment.
+Chatter is a privacy-first encrypted messenger I build solo — one Rust client (Slint) running on Linux, Windows, and Android today, with iOS and macOS planned, on a Go backend with full Signal Protocol end-to-end encryption.
+When I say I understand your infrastructure deeply, this is the receipt: cryptography to deployment, one person, real correctness stakes.
+Most DevOps consultants can only host systems like this.
+I build them.

 I find what's slow, expensive, or fragile in your infrastructure and fix it — then set things up so your own team can run it after I leave.
 The goal is to make myself unnecessary, not to lock you into me.